Resilience of dynamical systems: Example

-In this subsection, we apply the presented indicators to the considered model $\dot x=f(x,r,L)$.
+In this subsection, we apply the presented indicators to the attractor $x_1=1$ of the considered model $\dot x=f(x,r,L)$.
+Note that when $L=1$, the system undergoes a transcritical bifurcation and the equilibria $x_L$ and $x_1$ collide.
 When the calculations can not be performed explicitly, the software Matlab is used for numerical computation and simulation.
 In particular, we use the function {\tt ode45} with the options on the relative and absolute tolerance respectively set to {\tt RelTol=1e-12} and {\tt AbsTol=1e-12}.